 Jesus knows your heart’s desires.
-He placed His own within you the moment you were born again.
+He placed His own desires within you the moment you were born again.
 He fulfilled them in the spiritual realm the moment you believed in Him.
-For you to understand what this means for you, the Holy Spirit changes your perception in the spirit of your mind.
-He renews your thoughts.
-He transforms your understanding from the natural realm to the spiritual.
-You no longer believe what the natural says is true.
+For you to realize what this means in your life, the Holy Spirit changes your understanding.
+He renews your thoughts and your mind with God’s truth.
+He transforms your understanding from the natural realm to the spiritual realm.
+You no longer believe what the natural realm says is true.
+You believe what God says is true.
 You believe what can’t be seen, heard, or felt.
-Evidence is the reality of what is not seen.
-In the spiritual, His truth exists.
-It becomes real in the natural when you believe in what you have received.

 The evidence of God’s truth exists in the spiritual realm.
 Your feelings and what you perceive with your natural mind are of the flesh.
 This is why you can only understand God’s truth spiritually, and why you speak with Him spirit to spirit.